EAD vs H-1B | Pros and Cons to Make the Right Decision

-Globally, a highly sought-after goal is working in the U.S. There are numerous ways to contribute to the American workforce, and the EAD and the H-1B are two.
-Knowing how these two tools of immigration relate can be vital to your efforts to work in the U.S. Here are the pros and cons of the EAD vs. H-1B that will help you to make the right decision and learn about the critical differences between the two.
+Globally, working in the U.S is a highly sought-after goal.
+There are numerous paths to join the American workforce, and the EAD and the H-1B are two common pathways.
+Knowing how these two immigration options relate and differ can be vital to your efforts to work in the U.S. Here are the pros and cons of the EAD vs. H-1B that will help you to make the right decision and learn about the critical differences between the two.

 H-1B Visa Petition Graphic